Connecticut Labor Laws Guide

 According to the Act, employers with 3 or more employees are legally obligated to provide training to new employees within 6 months of their start date.

-They also must provide a copy of relevant information regarding sexual harassment and the procedure to follow if such instances occur.
+Employers must also provide a copy of relevant information regarding sexual harassment and the procedure to follow in the event of such instances.

 COBRA laws